RutuvikP/ClearDekho-Lenskart-Clone/README.md

 # CLEARDEKHO
- CLEARDEKHO offer you the convenience of shopping for eyeglasses that you need for your eyes - be it eyeglasses, computer glasses, kides glasses, contact lens, sunglasses, eyeglasses frames from a single virtual store.
+ CLEARDEKHO offer you the convenience of shopping for eyeglasses that you need for your eyes - be it eyeglasses, computer glasses, kids glasses, contact lens, sunglasses, eyeglasses frames from a single virtual store.

 <h3>Live Demo Link https://abc.com </h3>